 Hiring both freelancers and agencies for web design has its pros and cons.
 Here are some things to consider when making your decision:

-In the end, whether you should hire a freelancer or an agency for web design will depend on your needs and budget.
-A freelancer is the right choice for you if you need a quick and cheap solution, while an agency is better if you need a high-quality, long-term solution.
+Ultimately, whether you should hire a freelancer or an agency for web design will depend on your needs and budget.
+A freelancer is a right choice for you if you need a quick and cheap solution, while an agency is better if you need a high-quality, long-term solution.

 How much does it cost to hire a web designer?